ziyaoli2/Amazon-Products-React-App/README.md

 ## Getting started

-Open up two terminals; in one, type `npm start` to run the backend, and in the other, type `npm run dev` to run the frontend.
+First, `npm install`.
+Then make sure you have two terminals open; in one, type `npm start` to run the backend, and in the other, type `npm run dev` to run the frontend.